 We qualify as an "emerging growth company" as defined in the Jumpstart Our Business Startups Act of 2012, as amended, or JOBS Act.
 As an emerging growth company, we may take advantage of specified reduced disclosure and other requirements that are otherwise applicable to public companies that are not emerging growth companies, including an extended transition period to comply with new or revised accounting standards applicable to public companies.
 We have chosen to "opt out" of this extended transition period and, as a result, we will comply with new or revised accounting standards as required when they are adopted.
 This decision to opt out of the extended transition period under the JOBS Act is irrevocable.
-We will remain an emerging growth company until December 31, 2021, unless our gross revenue exceeds \$1.07 billion in any fiscal year before that date, we issue more than \$1.0 billion of non-convertible debt in any three-year period before that date or the date of which the Company qualifies as a "large accelerated filer.".
+We expect to remain an emerging growth company until December 31, 2021, unless we issue more than \$1.0 billion of non-convertible debt in any three-year period before that date.